-In preparation to talking to your students about Academic Integrity, educate yourself on Memorial’s regulations, policies and procedures relating to Academic Integrity and Misconduct.
+In preparation for talking to your students about Academic Integrity, educate yourself on Memorial’s regulations, policies and procedures relating to Academic Integrity and Misconduct.
 Familiarize yourself with the various tools and resources available from your academic unit and academic support units (e.g., Academic Success Centre, Libraries, CITL, etc.) throughout the University.
 There are plenty of supports for you and your students.
 Communicate through:

-- speaking with class;
+- speaking with your class;